kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/delegation/_index.md

 specifies the `RouteTableSelector`).

-Please see the [Route Table weight](#route-table-weight) section below for more information about how to control the ordering or your delegated routes.
+Please see the [Route Table weight](#route-table-weight) section below for more information about how to control the ordering of your delegated routes.
 {{% /notice %}}

 A complete configuration might look as follows: